 The following events shall be deemed to be sanctioned events for the purpose of the Constitution, the Rules and the Bylaws of the ISCA:

-World Championship events including the World Championship, Youth World Championship and the International Masters
+World Championship events including the World Championship, Youth World Championship, and the Masters World Championship;

 Continental Championship events including North American, South American and European Championships, and North American Women's, Youth and Doubles Championships;